pc2/sus-compiler/README.md

   reg result = tmp2 + a;
 }
 ```
 Pipeline stages are denoted by adding the 'reg' keyword to statements.
 Either at the statement level, or to add registers within expressions.
-This example would then compile to the following Verilog code:
+This example could[^1] compile to the following Verilog code:
 ```Verilog
 module multiply_add(
   input[31:0] a,